phuze/php-cosmos/README.md

 ## Changelog

+### v3.0.3
+- remove class property type declarations, which are only available from php >=7.4

 ### v3.0.2
 - restore support for PHP 7.x -- this library can be used with both 7.x and 8.x
 - improved how nested partition keys are handled